Media-Ed-Online/princ-int-media-2017aut/modules/topic-01/_posts/2017-01-03-objectified.md

 module: 01
 ---

-## Product Design
+## Product & Industrial Design
 <span style="color: #FC315A; font-size: xx-large; font-weight: bold">/ / / </span>
 <span style="color: #33A3C1; font-size: xx-large; font-weight: bold">/ / / </span>
 <span style="color: #F5A205; font-size: xx-large; font-weight: bold">/ / / </span>
 <span style="color: #53DFD3; font-size: xx-large; font-weight: bold">/ / /</span>

-Product design is the design of consumer products that considers usability, human factors, ergonomics, and appearance while still maintaining function.
+**Product design** is the design of consumer products that considers usability, human factors, ergonomics, and appearance while still maintaining function.

+Before we return to strictly digital applications, I want to consider the relationship with have with "stuff" - the things we use every day and often forget that somebody, somewhere, designed them for us to use.
+How, maybe in a hidden way, they've shaped the way we live our lives.

+<div class="embed-responsive embed-responsive-16by9"><iframe class="embed-responsive-item" src="https://www.youtube.com/embed/ceKmkvOLD3Q" frameborder="0" allowfullscreen></iframe></div>

 ### *Objectified*, Dir.
 Gary Hustwit (2009)